Terms of last use updated on 22nd November 2021

 6.1 Controls for the Protection of Personal Data.
 AP shall maintain administrative, physical and technical safeguards designed for protection of the security (including protection against unauthorized or unlawful Processing and against accidental or unlawful destruction, loss or alteration or damage, unauthorized disclosure of, or access to, Customer Data), confidentiality and integrity of Customer Data, including Personal Data.

-6.2 SOC 1 Report.
-Upon Customer’s written request no more frequently than once annually, AP shall provide to Customer a copy of AP’s then most recent service organization controls (SOC) 1 report for the Services.
+6.2 SOC 2 Type 1 & Type 2 Report Upon Customer’s written request no more frequently than once annually, AP shall provide to Customer a copy of AP’s then most recent service organization controls SOC 2 Type 1 and Type 2 report for the Services.
 AP may require Customer to sign a nondisclosure agreement reasonably acceptable to AP before AP provides a copy of such report to Customer.

 7. SECURITY BREACH MANAGEMENT AND NOTIFICATION

 AP has robust incident response management policies and data breach response policy in place and adheres to the procedures in case of any data breach and shall notify Customer without undue delay after becoming aware of the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Customer Data, including Personal Data, transmitted, stored or otherwise Processed by AP or its Sub-processors of which AP becomes aware (a “Customer Data Incident”) within 72 hours of confirmation of the incident via email and/or phone.

 8. RETURN AND DELETION OF CUSTOMER DATA